abasilio91/DS-wind_production_US/README.md

+- updated at: 2023-05-24 (commit: annual production analysis)

+Peformed a simple analysis on the production over the years in the US as a whole.
+The analysis can be easily extended to be statewise.

-- updated at: 20023-05-23 (commit: answering all the historical questions)
+- updated at: 2023-05-23 (commit: answering all the historical questions)

 New historical questions added and answered.
 Geographical information added to map the wind power production statewise.